domschoen/d2spa/README.md

     - Should we ask the server every time we need this value ?

 ### Nice to have
-  - Limit the number of characters according to eomodel size and display a message explaining it
+  - In string property ediging, limit the number of characters according to eomodel field size and display a message explaining it
   - Enable the save only if all mandatory attributes are present.
 Display a message explaining that

 ## Learning React